-November 1, 2024
+TBD

-14 State of Texas Renewable Energy Credit Trading Program
+14 State of Texas RENEWABLE ENERGY CREDIT Trading Program

 14.1 Overview

 (1) On May 9, 2000, the Public Utility Commission of Texas (PUCT) appointed ERCOT as Program Administrator of the Renewable Energy Credits (REC) Trading Program described in subsection (h) of P.U.C.
 Subst.
 R. 25.173, Renewable Energy Credit Program.
 On November 30, 2023, the PUCT reaffirmed ERCOT as Program Administrator of the REC Trading Program described in subsection (a)(2) of P.U.C.
 Subst.
 R. 25.173.
 Public Utility Regulatory Act (PURA) § 39.9113, adopted by the 88th Texas Legislature and implemented by the PUCT in P.U.C.
 Subst.
 R. 25.173, require that ERCOT administer a voluntary trading program on an ongoing basis.